-Turning one dollar into thousands is wonderful.
-Turning one network packet into thousands can lead to serious trouble.
+Turning one dollar into thousands is terrific.
+But unfortunately, turning one network packet into thousands can lead to serious trouble.

 How Does It Work?

-One of the most difficult network attacks from which to protect your network is a Denial-of-Service attack or, more accurately today, a Distributed Denial-of-Service (DDoS) attack.
+One of the most challenging network attacks to protecting your network is a Denial-of-Service attack or, more accurately today, a Distributed Denial-of-Service (DDoS) attack.
 The idea is that an attacker compromises many machines and creates what is often called a botnet.
 These machines will perform some attack on a specified host, generally at a specified time.
-Attackers without their own botnets can access those created by others for some kind of payment.
+Attackers without their own botnets can access those created by others for some payment.

-The way many of these attack works is simple.
-The bot sends messages to a site called an amplifier that then sends much larger messages (hence the term amplifier) to a victim network.
+The way many of these attacks works is simple.
+First, the bot sends messages to a site called an amplifier that then sends much larger messages (hence the term amplifier) to a victim network.
 This is possible because the messages the bots send are crafted to tell the receiving host to reply to the victim.
 The term for this is address spoofing.
 In other words, the bot lies about who is sending the message.

 There is some good news.
-In December of 2018, the FBI seized multiple sites that reportedly acted as DDoS for hire sites.
+In December 2018, the FBI seized multiple sites that reportedly acted as DDoS for hire sites.
 That is a valuable start.
-It is still incumbent on DNS, NTP, and memcached server managers to properly secure them to prevent their use as amplifiers.
-How to do that is beyond the scope of this post, but the key is using current versions of the software and configuring them properly.
+However, it is still incumbent on DNS, NTP, and memcached server managers to properly secure them to prevent their use as amplifiers.
+How to do that is beyond the scope of this post, but the key is using current software versions and configuring them properly.